-Life insurance is designed to pay out a cash sum if you die during the length of the policy.
-That money can then be used to help pay the mortgage or help protect the family's lifestyle and everyday living expenses.
-It's esy to see why it's a good idea to have.
+Put simply, life insurance is designed to pay out a cash sum if you die during the length of the policy, which can be used to help pay the mortgage or help protect your family's lifestyle and everyday living expenses.
+That’s why life insurance is a good idea.

 Please be aware that life insurance is not a savings or investment product and has no cash value unless a valid claim is made.